chapfohn/BasicStamp_Gyro/README.md

 BasicStamp_Gyro
 ===============

-Gyroscope implementaion on the BasicStamp platform.
+Gyroscope implementation on the BasicStamp platform.